A variety of viruses have also been implicated as causative agents. It is now the most common cause of acute kidney failure acquired in childhood.

 All three of these systemic thrombotic diseases that cause microangiopathy are characterized by thrombocytopenia and microangiopathic hemolysis, plus one or more of the following:

-The presence of diarrhea does not exclude atypical hemolytic uremic syndrome as the cause of thrombotic microangiopathy, since 28% of patients with atypical hemolytic uremic syndrome present with diarrhea and / or gastroenteritis.
+The presence of diarrhea does not exclude atypical hemolytic uremic syndrome as the cause of thrombotic microangiopathy since 28% of patients with atypical hemolytic uremic syndrome present with diarrhea and gastroenteritis.

-Additionally, in one study, gene mutations encoding various complement regulatory proteins were detected in 8 of 36 (22%) patients diagnosed with hemolytic-uremic syndrome of Shiga toxin-producing E. coli.
+One study detected gene mutations encoding various complement regulatory proteins in 8 of 36 (22%) patients diagnosed with the hemolytic-uremic syndrome of Shiga toxin-producing E. coli.